openMSL/.github/doc/osmp_test_architecture.md

 (not yet implemented) <br>
 Furthermore, the value ranges of the output parameters are tested.
-E.g. if a lidar sensor has intensity outputs in the interval [0, 100], the sensor model SHALL not output any values outside of this range.
+E.g. if a lidar sensor has intensity outputs in the interval [0, 100], the sensor model SHALL NOT output any values outside of this range.
 These tests on value ranges might also include the timing of the model.
 Additional test can be performed on the SensorViewConfigRequest during the initialization of the model FMU, if implemented.